iiroj/react-portal-modal/README.md

 ## Server-Side Rendering

 On the server side we cannot use `ReactDOM.createPortal`.
-This is why the underlying `<Portal />` component returns `null` and instead collects the portals' contents into a global array with `collectPortals`.
+This is why the underlying `<Portal />` component returns `null` and instead collects the portals' contents into an array with `PortalCollector`.
 We can then render this array seperately ourselves!
 To prevent rendering double client-side, we must also flush the portal target element before (client-side) rendering with `flushPortals`.

 > server